36 Non-Candy Easter Egg Fillers Kids Will Love

 Rings

 Make your fingers dazzle with Easter themed rings.
-This adorable chubby chick ring is one of my favorites.
-Or these cute bunny themed ones are adjustable for any sized finger.
-This will help guarantee that they don’t fall off. (affiliates)
+These adorable chick and frog rings are some of my favorites.
+Or these cute adjustable set of dress up rings will fit any sized finger.
+This will help guarantee that they don’t fall off.
+I think the koala one is my favorite. (affiliates)

 Pet Toys